How to paint wordart elements

 Colorizing

-The first way one might think of to change the color of a wordart is to use the Colorize command, which is available under Adjust > Hue and Saturation > Colorize.
+The first way one might think of to change the color of a wordart is to use the Colorize command.
+This is available under Adjust > Hue and Saturation > Colorize.
 This might be ok if you want to add a shade of color, but there are a few obstacles.

 White and black are NOT colorizable.
 Whatever method you try, you cannot colorize black or white.
-If you insist in using the Colorize command, you would have to change the white or black into a level of grey first, probably by using the Brightness and Contrast.
+If you insist in using the Colorize command, you would have to change the white or black into a level of grey first.
+You can do that with the Brightness and Contrast.

 Let's give it a try using this wordart from Marisa Lerin (you can find this wordart and others HERE):

-If I want to change it from black to blue, I NEED to change it to a grey first, by using the Brightness and Contrast:
+To change it to blue, I NEED to change it to a grey first, by using the Brightness and Contrast:

 And then the Colorize command where I will choose a Hue of 152, which would be blue.
 I also had to adjust the Saturation to get a "bold" blue: